Gyula (title): The Gesta Hungarorum written by Simon of Kéza

 Simon of Kéza, who wrote his Gesta Hungarorum between 1280 and 1285, inserted Gyula /Iula/ in connection to Transylvania in the list of the seven Hungarian conqueror chiefs.
 He, as opposed to the anonymous writer of the Gesta Hungarorum, wrote not about two but only one Gyula.

 The Chronicon Pictum

 The chronicle increased the members of the Gyula family with the same name to three.
 However, it caused a problem for the author to separate these three persons.

 The chronicle attributes the finding of the ruins of Gyulafehérvár (in Hungarian, ‘Gyula’s White Castle’; Apulum in Roman Dacia, now Alba Iulia, Romania) to the conqueror Gyula.

+In a later chapter, the chronicle tells the story of Stephen's campaign against Gyula and the annexation of Gyula's territory (Transylvania) to the Kingdom of Hungary.

 The family tree of the Gyula family according to the Chronicon Pictum: